happymanju/crystal-clear/README.md

 ## About
 [This app](https://mizu-view.herokuapp.com/) tells the story of mymizu's impact in Japan and the world through stunning real-time dynamic, visualizations.

+Lovingly built by Nina, Jack, Yoshi, and Michael.

 **current features:**

 - Find what types of drinking sources you have in your locale